QubesOS/qubes-posts/2023-10-13-qubes-os-4-2-0-rc4-available-for-testing.md

 ## Upgrading to Qubes 4.2.0-rc4

-If you're currently running any Qubes 4.2.0 RC, you can upgrade to the latest RC by [enabling the `current-testing` repo in dom0](/doc/how-to-install-software-in-dom0/#testing-repositories), then [updating normally](/doc/how-to-update/).
+If you're currently running any Qubes 4.2.0 RC, you can upgrade to the latest RC by [updating normally](/doc/how-to-update/).
 However, please note that there have been some recent template changes, which are detailed in the [Qubes OS 4.2.0 release notes](/doc/releases/4.2/release-notes/).

 If you're currently on Qubes 4.1 and wish to test 4.2, please see [how to upgrade to Qubes 4.2](/doc/upgrade/4.2/), which details both clean installation and in-place upgrade options.
 As always, we strongly recommend [making a full backup](/doc/how-to-back-up-restore-and-migrate/) beforehand.